Specialist Children and Family

 We are always on the lookout for help in the garden and kitchen as well as help with social media and maintenance of our website.
 Take a look on our volunteer page and apply using the form provided.

-If you are interested in registering your child to participate in our Clearly Cool Youth Club or any of our other activity clubs, we will require you to complete a registration form which can be requested via phone on 01280 824871.
-Once we receive your form, we will contact you to come meet our special needs consultant Janet Nicks who will meet both you and your child/young person to assess their needs and explain in further detail what we can provide.
+If you are interested in registering your child to participate any of our activity clubs, we will require you to complete a registration form which can be done over the phone on 01280 824871.